Identifiability of interaction kernels in mean-field equations of interacting particles: Non-radial interaction kernels

-is a compact operator (actually, a Hilbert-Schmidt operator).
-This assumption holds true when $\mX$ is compact, which is the most typical case in practice.
-But it may not hold when $\mX$ is non-compact.
-The following two examples show that the assumption holds when the distribution of $(\barX_t, t\geq 0)$ is a Gaussian process, but it does not hold when the process is stationary with a Cauchy distribution.
+We note that the assumption on $u$ having a bounded support is sufficient but not necessary for $\QbarT\in L^2_{\rhoT\otimes \rhoT}$.
+When the support of $u$ is unbounded, the function $\QbarT$ may not be square-integrable.
+The following two examples show that $\QbarT$ is square-integrable when $u$ is the probability density function of a stationary Gaussian process, but it is not when $u$ is the density of a Cauchy distribution.